 Bouvet works on the basis of a regional model where closeness to the clients is important.
-The group has 11 offices in Norway and three in Sweden, located in Arendal, Bergen, Forus, Haugesund, Kristiansand, Malmö, Oslo, Sandvika, Skien, central Stavanger, Stockholm, Trondheim, Sandefjord and Örebro.
-Employees increased from 1 036 in 2015 to 1 090.
+The group has 11 offices in Norway and three in Sweden, located in Arendal, Bergen, Borlänge, Forus, Haugesund, Kristiansand, Örebro, Oslo, Sandefjord, Sandvika, Skien, Stavanger, Stockholm and Trondheim.
+Employees increased to 1 215 during the year, up by 125 from 2016.